Viz38/First-Pull-Request/README.md

 ### Step 4

-Now open `Members.md` file in a text editor, save the file.
+Now open `Members.md` file in a text editor, Add yourself as given.

 ```
 git vi Contributors.md
 ```
+Save and exit by pressing [ESC] key and type in :wq

 Now commit those changes using the `git commit` command:
 ```
 git commit -m "your commit message"